Field-theoretic functional renormalization group formalism for non-Fermi liquids and its application to the antiferromagnetic quantum critical metal in two dimensions: Superconducting instability

 \subsection{Attractive bare interaction}

-Since we already know that there is no Hermitian fixed point with $v \neq 0$, for the purpose of understanding superconductivity, it is simpler to use the beta functional for the coupling function defined in the space of physical momentum (\eq{eq:betabigmatrixsimple_main01V}) rather than the one defined in the space of rescaled momentum (\eq{eq:betaallwaves_main0}).
 If the bare interaction is attractive in any channel with its strength greater than $w=v/c$, \eq{eq:betabigmatrixsimple_main01V} is dominated by the BCS term that is quadratic in the four-fermion coupling.
 In this case, \eq{eq:betabigmatrixsimple_main01V} is well approximated by

 The first term on the right hand side reflects the fact that the four-fermion coupling is irrelevant by power-counting under the scaling in which all components of momentum are scaled.
 The flip side of the scaling is the scale dependent measure $\frac{\dd q}{2\pi\mu}$ in the second term.
 It describes the BCS process in which Cooper pairs are scattered to intermediate states on the Fermi surface.
 The volume of the phase space for virtual Cooper pairs measured in the unit of the running energy scale $\mu= \Lambda \emell$ increases with decreasing energy.
 The enhancement from the phase space volume compensates the suppression from the power-counting, effectively promoting the four-fermion coupling to a marginal coupling as expected.
 This can be easily seen by absorbing a factor of $\eell$ into the coupling to write the beta functional as